Travel Immunization Clinic

 As one prepares for upcoming vacations and traveling to foreign countries, it is important to make sure your "shots" are up-to-date.
 Remember to allow yourself enough time to be immunized according to the established vaccine requirements as some vaccines may take up to six months to complete.
 Unfortunately vaccines need time to build antibodies in order to provide protection.

-Sharon Regional Health System's Travel Immunization Clinic, located across State Street from the hospital in the Medical Arts Building, 32 Jefferson Ave., Suite 210, Sharon, offers immunizations for those traveling on business, missionaries performing church and medical services, students studying abroad and people on vacation.
+Sharon Regional Health System's Travel Immunization Clinic, located in Corporate Health Services, 295 N. Kerrwood Drive, Suite 210, Hermitage, offers immunizations for individuals 18+ traveling on business, missionaries performing church and medical services, students studying abroad and people on recreational vacations.

 The Travel Immunization Clinic serves western Pennsylvania and eastern Ohio.
 The Clinic is certified by the Pennsylvania Department of Health and is listed as a Yellow Fever vaccine provider with the Centers for Disease Control, Atlanta, Georgia.